Search The Nudge

 Best Restaurants in Kings Cross: Barrafina

 Barrafina’s growing empire might seem in danger of becoming a chain, but its eternally high quality will always prevent that.
-This is the restaurant’s fourth location in the capital and it takes prime position on the top floor of Coal Drops Yard, the swish new development to the left of Granary Square.
-Bag yourself a seat at the marble-topped bar, order a glass of Cava to whet your appetite and dive right into the all-Catalonian menu, orchestrated by executive head chef, Angel Zapata Martin.
+The group’s King’s Cross restaurant takes prime position on the top floor of Coal Drops Yard, the swish new development to the left of Granary Square.
+Bag yourself a seat at the marble-topped bar, order a glass of Cava to whet your appetite and dive right into the all-Catalonian tapas menu.

 Details: Unit 22-24, Bagley Walk Arches, Coal Drops Yard, London, N1C 4AB | Book here